iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 If an experiment being pulled already exists in the local project, DVC won't overwrite it unless you supply `--force`.

-### Example: Pushing or pulling multiple experiments
+## Example: Sharing multiple experiments

-You can create a loop to upload or download all experiments like this:
+You can create a loop to push or pull all experiments.
+For example in a Linux
+terminal:

 ```dvc
 $ dvc exp list --all --names-only | while read -r expname ; do \